glumb/documentation/source/index.html.md

 ---
-title: PyOTA Reference
+title: PyOTA Documentation

-language_tabs:
+includes:
-  - python: Python
+  - types

-toc_footers:
+  - api

 search: true
 ---

 # Introduction
 This is PyOTA, the official Python library for the IOTA Core.
 It implements both the [official API](https://iota.readme.io/), API wrapper functions as well as newly proposed functionality (such as signing, bundles, utilities and conversion).

 <aside class="notice">
   IOTA is still in early development stages.
   There may be performance or stability issues.

   Please report any bugs using the <a href="https://github.com/iotaledger/iota.lib.py/issues">PyOTA Bug Tracker</a>.
 </aside>